Doc Samson: Fictional character biography

-Following the "Secret Invasion," Doc Samson is shown leading a support group meeting with those that had been replaced by Skrulls.
-Later, he appears on Air Force One, attempting to disclose the full activities of Norman Osborn within Thunderbolts Mountain to the new United States President.
-Before Samson is able to play the evidence, Osborn's new Thunderbolts hijack the plane: the Ghost takes the evidence, Ant-Man implants a gamma-emitter on the back of Samson's neck causing him to grow angry and more powerful in a Hulk-like manner, and someone wearing the Green Goblin's costume attacks the airplane.
-Samson's increased anger brings him to attack the President, but he is phased out of the plane by the Ghost.
-Osborn reasons that, in his enhanced state, Doc Samson probably survived the fall, and places a global warrant for his arrest, suggesting that Samson attempted to kill the President.
+Following "Secret Invasion", Doc Samson is shown leading a support group meeting with those who had been replaced by Skrulls.
+In "Dark Reign", Samson attempts to expose the illegal activities of Norman Osborn and the Thunderbolts.
+Before Samson can show the evidence to the President, the Thunderbolts hijack the plane, during which Ant-Man implants a gamma emitter on Samson's neck that causes him to attack the President.
+Ghost then phases Samson out of the plane.
+Osborn believes that Samson survived the fall and places a warrant for his arrest.

-In the debut issue of the 2008 Hulk title, written by Jeph Loeb, Samson appears in Russia, alongside Iron Man, General Ross, and She-Hulk (whose attitude towards Samson is still antagonistic).
-The group is investigating the murder of the Abomination at the hands of a Hulk-like creature.
-After an altercation over jurisdiction with the Russian Winter Guard (a fight which Samson uncharacteristically starts), Samson and Ross return to the United States to consult with Banner, who is imprisoned in a high-security facility.
+In Hulk (vol. 2), Samson appears in Russia alongside Iron Man, Thunderbolt Ross, and She-Hulk, investigating the murder of the Abomination at the hands of a Hulk-like creature.
+After an altercation over jurisdiction with the Winter Guard, Samson and Ross return to the United States to consult an imprisoned Bruce Banner.